-Our clubs, our community, our country and our world are seeing light at the end of the tunnel for the ongoing health crisis.
+Our clubs, our community and our world are seeing light at the end of the tunnel for the ongoing health crises.
 But it has been a long road.
 We want to be sure every family understands that the financial security and health of your family comes first.
-If you are able, please participate.
+If you are able please participate.
 If you cannot, we support that decision.
 The Chicken Que committee appreciates our community and the ongoing support that helps provide quality programs for our youth.